Izenda7Series/docs/known_issues.rst

      - 17747
      - When setting Data Setup > Advanced Settings > Show Schema Name at system level, this setting is being used at all tenant levels too.
    * - Defect
-     - 17746
-     - Configuration section of report part in Quick Edit should not be displayed in View Mode.
-   * - Defect
      - 17744
      - User is able to add duplicate database mappings and save.
 System should not allow duplicate mappings.
    * - Defect